koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 <!-- note
 You can update a state imperatively and you can update a view declaratively, which are loose coupling.
 View is just a function.
-You can think of those like a server-rendered app.
+You can think of them like a server-rendered app.
-Mutation is only for state, not for views, which means we can write tests for state and view easily.
+Mutation is only for state, not for views, which means we can write tests for state and views easily.

 But...
 Do you create an entire view with each update...?